syncfusion/ej2-react-ui-components/components/gantt/README.md

 npm run dev
 ```

-### Adding Syncfusion Gantt package
+### Adding Syncfusion Gantt and Theme Packages

 All Syncfusion react packages are published in the [npmjs.com](https://www.npmjs.com/~syncfusionorg) registry.
-To install the React Gantt package and the Tailwind 3 theme package, use the following command.
+To install the React Gantt package and the Tailwind 3 theme package, use the following commands.

 ```bash
 npm install @syncfusion/ej2-react-gantt